There are a lot of things to think about when you purchase a new replacement furnace:

 - What can you afford in monthly heating bills?

-- Does anyone living in the home have respiratory ailments?
+- Do you have anyone in the home with respiratory ailments?

-- How big does the system need to be to heat your size of home?
+- What size system will you need to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
-Do you know what it means?
+Are you sure what it means?

-Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.
+Service Experts Heating & Air Conditioning is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

-Keep in mind that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some poorer, so the AFUE rating does not include this in their rating.
-If you feel that your furnace or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you discover how much more energy and money you could potentially save each month.
+Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
+If you are concerned that your furnace or duct system is not energy efficient, give your Orlando installation experts